ModalAssociationRules

 Introduction

-Welcome to the documentation for ModalAssociationRules, a Julia package for mining (modal) association rules in ModalAssociationRules.jl.
+Welcome to the documentation for ModalAssociationRules (or MAS), a Julia package for mining association rules.

 Installation